Via Emilia Route

 Included:

-• 7 night’s stay in three-star hotel , breakfast included
+• 7 night’s stay in a 3* hotels or B&B with breakfast

 • Medical and luggage insurance